EchoOfMany/Drink_Reminder/README.md

 ## TO DO

--restart timer on completion
+- restart timer on completion
--add manual start/stop
+- add manual start/stop
--allow time to be edited in app
+- allow time to be edited in app